 Fig. 39. - Wundt's optical illusion of direction.

-This optical illusions book will explain visual optical illusions and how they work.
-It is full of optical mind trick illusions.
-It will explain the science behind optical illusions and eye tricks.
+This optical illusions book will explain optical illusions and how they work.
+It is full of optical illusion facts and drawings.
+It will explain the science of visual illusions.
 The Zollner optical illusion is explained.

 Fig. 40. - Hering's optical illusion of direction.